falco-talon/falco-talon.github.io/content/en/docs/installation_usage/helm.md

 ## Helm

-The helm chart is available in this folder [`deployment/helm`](https://github.com/Issif/falco-talon/tree/main/deployment/helm).
+The helm chart is available on the official [`falcosecurity/charts repository`](https://github.com/falcosecurity/charts/tree/master/charts/falco-talon).
 Two main config files are provided:
 * `values.yaml` allows you to configure the static settings of `Falcon Talon` and its deployment
 * `rules.yaml` contains the rules to set